 When you’re finished, the grate should easily be able to fit inside the box you’re using.

-And you’re done!
-Usually, your rabbit’s poop will fall through the grate holes to the bottom of the litter box unless you buy hardware cloth of a smaller size such as 1/4″ or your rabbit has massive poops.
-However, due to this, I decided to also add a layer of plastic canvas that I could empty out every day, so the entire box would only need to be changed once a week or less.
-Otherwise, the poop will quickly overflow the area underneath the grate when combined with the litter substrate.
+While some rabbit owners may choose to stop here, I was worried that my rabbits would get their toes and nails caught in the large holes in the wire.
+For their comfort, I decided to also add a layer of plastic canvas that I could empty out every day, so the entire box would only need to be changed once a week or less.
+Additionally, their poop would also quickly overflow the area underneath the grate when combined with the litter substrate before the litter was fully soaked.

 When using the plastic canvas, observe and make sure that the edges lie flush against the bottom and will not slide around when your rabbit jumps in and out.
 Otherwise, your rabbit will most likely want to start chewing on the plastic, which can be worrying if your rabbit ingests it as well.
 For the underbed storage box, there were uneven sides that allowed me to cut out notches that the plastic mesh would hook into to prevent it from moving around.